Who are we?

 - A Language Disorder associated with a biomedical condition

 - And/or a speech disorder

 We have a team comprised of a Specialist Teacher, an additional teacher to provide support when needed, two Teaching Assistants and a Speech and Language Therapist who work in collaboration with mainstream classroom teachers and TAs to deliver bespoke teaching and speech and/or language programmes.
 Teaching including English, Mathematics and Phonics are delivered in Birch class as well as interventions which are targeted to each individual child.
 As a provision, we follow the National Curriculum, but at a level and rate appropriate for each individual.

 All children are on an individual timetable which is organised depending on their individual needs.
-Every child within Birch Class are also assigned to a Base Class within school.
+Every child within Birch Class is also assigned to a Base Class within school.
 They will have many opportunities to be taught in their Base Class and this also includes extra-curricular activities, break and lunchtimes, afterschool clubs and trips.
 Every child who attends The John Wesley CEMP School attends daily worship, in line with our school’s ethos and Church status.

 - To enable our children to be involved in a base class within the school so that they feel included and part of the wider school.

 - To provide children with a broad and balanced curriculum that is appropriate and accessible to our children.

 - To allow our children to have intensive speech and language support across the curriculum.

 - To provide a structured, supportive and nurturing environment where children can feel secure, develop confidence and achieve their full potential.